 Successful Grant Award

-St Jude’s Disability Services has been successful in securing a grant from the National Disability Insurance Scheme (NDIA) through the Information, Linkages and Capacity Building (ILC) program.
+St Jude’s Disability Services has been successful in securing a grant funded by the Australian Government Department of Social Services.

 Living in the remote South West area of Western Australia presents many challenges for those living with a disability, in particular for individuals with a psychosocial disability.

 The project will create and implement a strategic plan which offers practical solutions to access barriers, provide support at all stages of an individual’s transition, forge stronger links between existing local services and support individuals living with disability to access the services available under the NDIS.

 With the support of an experienced team of Specialised Transition Support Staff, a ‘map and gap’ exercise will be delivered to identify roadblocks to service accessibility and barriers to successful long-term transition back into the community for people with disability leaving hospital care.

 We are accepting referrals from all treating health professionals and service providers operating in the South West of WA.
 Please download our referral forms below and contact (08) 9279 4343 if you have any queries.

 Through undertaking mapping and gapping research, St Jude’s will work toward overcoming the challenges faced by individuals with a disability and living in remote locations by: